A Copula Model for Non-Gaussian Multivariate Spatial Data: Introduction

-The remainder of paper is organized as follows.
+In this paper, we focus on the bivariate case, $p=2$, but we also show how our approach can be extended to $p>2$.
+The remainder of the paper is organized as follows.
 In Section \ref{sec_factmodel}, we describe the model (\ref{base_model}) in detail and study its dependence properties.
 We first define the model in a general case with $p \geq 2$, and then, in the following sections, we provide more details about the bivariate case, $p=2$.
-In Section \ref{sec_dep-prop}, we conduct a small simulation study to show the flexibility of the model when data are modeled both in the middle of the distribution and in the tails.
-More details on the likelihood estimation and assessing the goodness of fit of the estimated models are given in Section \ref{sec_MLE}.
-We discuss other choices of the common factors in (\ref{base_model}) in Section \ref{sec_other-fct} and also provide more details on the Pareto factors.
+More details on the likelihood estimation, assessing goodness of fit and interpolation of a spatial process at a new location are given in Section \ref{sec_MLE}.
 We apply the proposed copula model to bivariate spatial data of temperature and atmospheric pressure in Oklahoma, USA, in Section \ref{sec_empstudy}, and we conclude with a discussion in Section \ref{sec_discussion}.